LOADING ...

 We all to look, sound and act British

-But the closest we ever
+But the closest we really

 was a Canadian member

-Bennett was my roommate in college,
+Rick Bennett was my in college,

-ever since leaving the and school
+ever since leaving the band and

 We've in touch over the years and